physiozoo/physiozoo.github.io/docs/sections/tutorials/pz_installation.rst

 Installing PhysioZoo
 ====================

-PhysioZoo-UI can be run from Matlab or be installed as a standalone application.
-The current version was tested for Matlab 2016a and above running on a Windows.
+``PhysioZoo-UI`` can be run from Matlab or be installed as a standalone application.
+The current version was tested for Matlab 2016a and above running on Windows.

 PhysioZoo ``mhrv`` (source code) toolbox
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~